darkerego/BlackMirror/README.md

 <p>
 <b>The Case for Open Sourcing This Project </b>

 I open sourced this project for three reasons ...
-First of all, I think this is some of my better work, and figured it would look good on my resume (I am available for hire - xelectron at protonmail dot com).
+First, I think this is some of my better work, and figured it would look good on my resume (I am available for hire - xelectron at protonmail dot com).
 Next, and more importantly - I had hoped that by giving this software away, people that found it useful may support my work by using my [FTX Referral](https://ftx.com/profile#a=blackmirror) link.
 So far, that hasn't happened, but you never know.
 Finally,